Running a private docker repository with access through tailscale

 This a summary of the steps I went through to get a private container (docker/podman) repository running on a home server with access through URL’s provided by tailscale.
 There’s nothing original written here but it took me a while to figure it out and I wanted to collect it in one place.

 I’ve been using docker compose to manage my server so I looked online for a suitable docker-compose.yaml file.
 I found one in this github repository which I cloned to my local machine.
-I changed the volumes for data and certs to map to directories on the host and changed the port mapping from 5000:5000 to 443:5000 and changed the tls certificate files to files created by me.
+I changed the volumes for data and certs to map to directories on the host and changed the tls certificate files to files created by me.

 The end result looked like this: